Astravas Manor: Povilas Variakojis (1892-1970)

+Harry Jannson rented Astravas manor from 1934 till 1941 and established the Linen Factory.
+He bought the Equipment from Leipzig Germany.

 When writer Hypatia Yčas visited Biržai in the 1930s, she noted that:A palace called Astrava, now in ruins, was across the water.
 This former estate of a local nobleman was well worth a visit.
 The building was deserted and falling into disrepair, but two majestic lions in stone continued to guard the front steps.
 The once splendid park was now a jungle of weeds.

 Povilas Variakojis who, as guardian of the property, set up a wool spinning mill and then a linen factory.
 The linen factory Siūlas, is still in operation.

 In order to make it easier for the workers living in Biržai to reach Astrava, a pedestrian bridge called the bridge was built on the eastern edge of Lake Širvėna.

 Soviet Period

 In 1940 under the ‘Law on Land Reform of Foreign Citizens’, the property was taken over by the government and the estate was nationalized.

 The damage that the estate sustained during World War II was repaired between 1955 and 1962.

 The homestead of Astravas manor was restored, part of the park was arranged and in 1987. the pedestrian bridge over the lake connecting the manor house and Biržai town was rebuilt.